I am honored to be reborn tonight.”

-I had the opportunity to see myself very clear through the community.
+I had the opportunity to see myself very clearly through the community.
 We worked as a mirror for each other, we saw our strengths, wounds and gifts.
-I was able to understand that I am whole, that my love for art, music and healing have the same mission in my life, and that they are tools to achieve my purpose of life.
-I found the community that I always dreamt about full of empathy and unconditional love.
+I was able to understand that I am whole - that my love for art, music and healing have the same mission in my life, and that they are tools to achieve my purpose.
+I found the community that I always dreamt about - full of empathy and unconditional love.
 The environment was perfect to heal, rediscover myself and open myself even more to the gifts of life.
 I am a different woman after this experience.
 I am very grateful for having been part of this beautiful project.
 Thank you, thank you, thank you.

 -Sarah Varichon, 20/20 Vision Cure-ator & Performer